salamander2/AnimationGame/README.md

 See the code here in the [stage4 branch](https://github.com/salamander2/AnimationGame/tree/Stage4).

+## Stage 6 : add lasers/bullets.
+Win if all of the enemies have been shot.

 _I'm putting it in separate branches so that students who are behind and want to learn :bulb: can still work through it stage by stage, trying their own code before looking at my answers._